uaf/uaf/doc/pyuaf/_sources/api_pyuaf_client_settings.txt

 .. autoclass:: pyuaf.client.settings.ReadSettings

-    A ReadSettings is a subclass of :class:`pyuaf.client.settings.BaseServiceSettings` and defines some properties of an OPC UA Read service invocation.
+    A ReadSettings is a subclass of :class:`pyuaf.client.settings.ServiceSettings` and defines some properties of an OPC UA Read service invocation.